vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 registerPaint('circles', CirclesPainter);
 ```

 So we added the getter for `inputProperties`, and it returns the list of CSS variable we want to use.
 Then we get access to all properties we subscribed with `props` argument.
-It contains CSS map of properties with values.
+It contains a CSS map of properties with values.
 We call `get` method with variable name to get its value as a `string`.
 Also, we define some defaults to have values even if they are not specified in styles.
 And we used this value to make circles rendering dynamic.

 We should update styles with our variables: